AsiaKorushkina/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## runningAccumulate {#runningaccumulate}

 Accumulates states of an aggregate function for each row of block.
-The function reset the state for each new block.
+The function resets the state for each new block.

 **Syntax**